Go to main content

 • or "Gesamtschulen", a combination of the above.

-Traditionally, it was students from the "Realschule" or "Hauptschule" who then opted for apprenticeship training.
+Traditionally, it was students from the "Realschule" or "Hauptschule" who then opted for Apprenticeship Education .
 Today, the boundaries are less clear-cut.
 Around 30% of school leavers go on to an apprenticeship (often before going on to higher education), while a proportion of Hauptschulen and Realschulen students go on to other school-based courses.
-Today, only around 45% of Hauptschulen and Realschulen leavers take up apprenticeship training.
+Today, only around 45% of Hauptschulen and Realschulen leavers enter apprenticeship Education .

-In Germany, apprenticeship training prepares students for a specific trade, and lasts between two and three and a half years.
-It is a dual system: part of the training is carried out in the company where the apprentice is hired under an apprenticeship contract; the other part takes place at the vocational training center.
+In Germany, an Education prepares students for a specific trade, and lasts between two and three and a half years.
+It's a dual system: part of the Education takes place in the company, where the apprentice is hired under an apprenticeship contract; the other part takes place at the vocational Education center.

-Apprenticeships are, by definition, at pre-baccalaureate levels of study, and culminate in an equivalence with the baccalaureate (although universities may require apprentices to pass an exam before starting their studies).
-TheFederal Institute for Vocational Education and Training advises the public authorities and coordinates the definition of vocational training content with the social partners.
+Apprenticeships are, by definition, at pre-baccalaureate levels of study, and end with an equivalence with the baccalaureate (although universities may require them to pass an exam before starting their studies).
+TheFederal Institute for Vocational Education advises public authorities and coordinates the definition of vocational Education content with the social partners.

-Vocational training is the responsibility of the Ministry of Economics, which collaborates with the Conference of Ministers of Education of the 16 Länder responsible for school education, and the Ministry of Higher Education and Research.
+Vocational Education is the responsibility of the Ministry of Economics, which collaborates in this context with the Conference of Education Ministers of the 16 Länder responsible for school education, and the Ministry of Higher Education and Research.
 The majority of practical and manual skills are therefore the responsibility of companies.

 Successes and difficulties of the German system

-Apprenticeship training in Germany continues to enjoy great success: 47% of all managers are apprentices.
-Companies that recruit apprentices usually do so with a view to integrating young people into their organization on a long-term basis.
+Apprenticeship Education in Germany is still going strong: 47% of managers are Education through apprenticeships.
+Companies that recruit apprentices often do so with a view to integrating young people into their organization on a long-term basis.
 In large industrial companies, managers draw up succession plans, often for five years: in 2021, they define how many apprentices they will recruit in 2022, so that they can take up permanent positions in the department in 2025 and 2026, once their apprenticeship is over.

 The attractiveness of German apprenticeships has suffered, however, in a society that seems to value academic diplomas more than vocational diplomas awarded by Chambers of Commerce and Industry.
 Many secondary school teachers have no particular knowledge of vocational careers, and hardly ever recommend this route to school leavers, despite the fact that it offers salaries comparable to those of graduates from academic courses.

 For the past fifteen years, "dual studies" - similar to apprenticeships in French higher education - have been gaining ground.
 Here, studies alternate with periods of work experience.
-In Germany, two models of dual studies coexist: the "integrated training" model ("ausbildungsintegriertes Duales Studium"), which includes a diploma awarded by the CCI, and the "practice-oriented" model ("praxisintegriertes Duales Studium"), which dispenses with it.
-But whether it's a traditional apprenticeship or dual studies with or without a CCI diploma, a contract with the company is the basis for a job with a training purpose.
+In Germany, two models of dual studies coexist: the "integrated Education " model ("ausbildungsintegriertes Duales Studium"), which includes a diploma awarded by the CCI, and the "practice-oriented" model ("praxisintegriertes Duales Studium"), which dispenses with it.
+But whether it's a traditional apprenticeship or dual studies with or without a CCI diploma, a contract with the company is the basis for a job with an Education purpose.

 Given the shortage of German workers with intermediate qualifications (Facharbeiter), and in view of demographic changes, it is likely that the number of apprentices will stabilize in the coming years.
 On the other hand, the system will need to become more dynamic and flexible if it is to successfully adapt to current developments, and train for the key skills of the future.
 Solutions to the challenges of increasingly virtual work, digital transformation and, consequently, the revitalization of know-how are desirable.